 Query: Hi doctor, I always get angered at my mom and I always yell at her.
 I have also found some symptoms which indicate that I have either bipolar or borderline personality disorder and I cannot control my anger usually.
 No matter how much I try to stop, I always end up yelling and screaming like a mani...
 Read Full »

-Do you have a question on Personality Disorder or Borderline Personality Disorder?Ask a Doctor Online
+Do you have a question on Schizophrenia or Borderline Personality Disorder?Ask a Doctor Online